stirlo/thegossroom/_posts/2025-08-15-the-daily-shows-jordan-klepper-finds-hope-in-airport-bars.md

 - celebrity-gossip
 - scandals
 temperature: 100
-title: "\u2018The Daily Show\u2019s Jordan Klepper Finds Hope In Airport Bars"
+title: ‘The Daily Show’s Jordan Klepper Finds Hope In Airport Bars
 ---

 During the last Presidential election, Jordan Klepper, one of the hosts of The Daily Show, was snowed in in at Straubel International Airport in Green Bay, Wisconsin after a Trump rally.
 His flight was delayed three and a half hours so he decamped to the airport bar.
 Who happened to be sitting next to him? […]